MyProjects-5/Sales_Dashboard/README.md

 # Sales Dashboard of Store from year 2020 to 2023
-Data Analysis of Store Using Microsoft Excel.

 I am very excited to share my Microsoft Excel Project.

-# Project Objective:-
+## Project Objective:-
  Store aims to create an sales report from year 2020-2023 to understand customer behaviour and enhance sales in next year.

-# Key Skills Learned :-
+### 📌 Key Skills Learned :-
-| -Data Cleaning.
+- Data Cleaning.
-| -High level data analysis in MS Excel.
+- High level data analysis in MS Excel.
-| -Building and sharing interactive Excel Dashboards.
+- Building and sharing interactive Excel Dashboards.
-| -Visualizing data with charts in MS Excel.
+- Visualizing data with charts in MS Excel.
-| -Identifying business problem using Excel.
+- Identifying business problem using Excel.
-| -Creating Excel Dashboards with various visuals.
+- Creating Excel Dashboards with various visuals.

-# Key Insights :-
+### 📌 Key Insights :-
 *The top 3 states contributing to sales are California, New York, Texas.
 *The sales are high in the month of November,September.
 *In the category of technology phones are contributed the most to sales.